 Introduction to Motion - Definition, Types, Examples, FAQs

-In our day-to-day life, we observe many objects at rest and many in motion.
-We mostly consider an object in motion if it's moving and an object at rest if it is stationary.
-However, the definition of motion is not restricted to this concept.
-An object appearing to be stationary to one person can be moving according to another.
-Motion is the change in the position of an object with the change in time and the condition of the observer.
+In our daily life, we see some objects at rest and some in motion.
+Usually, we say an object is in motion if it moves, and at rest if it stays still.
+In physics, however, motion depends on the observer and the reference point.
+An object may appear stationary to one person but moving to another.
+Motion is defined as the change in the position of an object with time relative to a point called the origin.
+To describe motion, we use distance, which is the total path travelled and has only magnitude, and displacement, which is the shortest distance between initial and final positions and has both magnitude and direction.
 In this article, we will discuss what is motion, some terms related to motion, different types of motion with examples, applications of motion, laws of motion, and equations of motion.

 This Story also Contains